valiantone/valiantone.github.io/src/content/blog/2025-05-17-learning-to-code-2025.md

 ---
-title: Learning to Code in the Age of Models: Summer 2025 Prep
+title: Learning to Code in the Age of Models - Summer 2025 Prep
 pubDatetime: 2025-05-20T10:00:00Z
 postSlug: coding-in-age-of-models
 featured: true